nicklichtsinn/SCM-651-Business-Analytics/README.md

 # SCM-651-Business-Analytics

-Compilation of projects completed for a Business Analytics course throught the Whitman Business School for the MS in Applied Data Science at Syracuse University
+Compilation of projects completed for a Business Analytics course through the Whitman Business School for the MS in Applied Data Science at Syracuse University

 The course learning objectives include: